Pradnyaa05/Pradnyaa05/README.md

-# Hello there, I am Pradnya Ingle! 👋
+# Hello there, I am Pradnya Ingle!👋

 ## 🚀 About Me
 - 🎓 Pursuing a Bachelor's degree in **Information Technology** at **VIT Pune**.